changyu2hao/ATM-System/README.md

 ![Screenshot (101)](https://user-images.githubusercontent.com/43207918/65278081-56d4a880-daf9-11e9-8a53-360983154fab.png)

 ### If the customer has more than 2000 dollars in their Savng Account, they will be premier customers.
 Otherwise, they are regular customers.

+### When you want to deposite some money in your account.
+You can choose the customer and then one account from saving account or checking account.
+And input the money you want to deposit.